flipperdevices/flipperzero-firmware/subghz/plugins/subghz_demo/README.md

     // The data is now in message buffer!

     // Typically you want to parse and validate the data.

-    // If the message needs further processing, then queue
+    // If the message needs further processing, then queue a message with
-    // a message with the parsed data set in the event properties.
+    // the parsed data set in the event properties.

-    // (Important -- If you allocate any memory and assign pointers
+    // Important -- If you allocate any memory and assign pointers in your event data,
-    // in your event data, make sure that the code that processes
-    // your event will free the memory!)
+    // make sure that the code that processes your event will free the memory!
   }
 ```